Leoleojames1/ollamaStarterKit/README.md

 # ollamaStarterKit

-A collection of Python GUI tools for working with Ollama models, some built with PyQt6, and others built with gradio.
+A collection of Python GUI tools for working with Ollama  & Groq models, some built with PyQt6, and others built with gradio.

 <p align="center">
   <img src="assets/mixStarterkit.png" alt="mixToolsPic" width="750"/>